We exist because the old game stopped working.

 Foundations, not facades

 We build with intensity.
 Semantic HTML.
 Optimized images.
 Fast load times.
 Real SEO.
-Every part of the system that nobody but us would notice — we still do it right.
+Every part of the system that nobody but us would notice.
 Because the bones of a website determine what it can become in two years, not what it looks like on launch day.

 -